kyawyea92/springboot_postgres_docker/README.md

 ## Conclusion
 This setup provides a robust way to develop and run a Spring Boot application with PostgreSQL using Docker.
 Happy coding! 🚀

+---

+# License
+This project is licensed under the GNU GENERAL PUBLIC LICENSE V.3 - see the [LICENSE](./LICENSE) file for details.